Author: Tassoula (Page 2 of 14)

 I studied these photos intensely, thinking mostly of that girl with her book.
 She had been me so many times at various Seattle cafes (even that very one on a few occasions).
 I couldn’t help but think it just as easily could have been me.

 She was Kimberly Layfield, an actress from Georgia who had recently quit her job as a dental assistant to pursue her dreams full time.
 Her age, 38.
-Two years older than me.
+She was older than me, but far too young to stop living.
 I wept for her and all the victims, and brimmed with anger that this man who was known to be mentally ill—and had a criminal record of violence—had easy access to the guns he used to ruin so many lives.

 Despite the grim history of that day, the cafe did re-open and business was okay, but nearby construction and the changing neighborhood coupled with with the retro-fitting of the building made the debts too large for the owner to continue, so he closed the doors in 2017.
 A new owner revived the spot and re-opened it in the spring of 2018.